-There are dozens of beautiful places to visit in Western Europe.
-All of them carry heavy cultural significance, but have you ever been a bit more to the East?
-The Balkans probably have more history and cultural significance than the rest of Europe put together.
+There are dozens of beautiful places to visit in Western Europe, all with a wonderful history and culture to share, but have you ever been a bit more to the east, to the Balkans?
+You might not realize it, but the Balkans have an incredible amount of history and cultural significance to share with visitors.

 These countries have been around for quite a while and a lot of things have happened throughout their history.
 All of that can easily be seen through their architecture, preserved nature, and even through their food and drinks.
-So, when planning your next trip to Europe, consider some of the following Balkan countries that you certainly should see.
+So, when planning your next trip to Europe, consider going to one of these 7 places you absolutely must see in the Balkans.

-The capital of Serbia, Belgrad is full of wonders and has a lot to offer.
+The capital of Serbia, Belgrade is full of wonders and has a lot to offer.
 First of all, there is the most amazing Belgrade Fortress named Kalemegdan that was built in 535 BC and it can offer you a nice view of the city and some great historic landmarks.
-Secondly, the architecture is a bit eclectic.
-There are plenty of bulky Communist building blocks, while there is the contrast of art nouveau buildings.
-You can easily choose your path through Belgrade and explore everything that it offers and enjoy the views since there are hills throughout the city.

-Belgrade is also famous for its nightlife.
-It’s even called a city that never sleeps.
-The most famous clubs are Freestyler and Stefan Braun.
+Belgrade is famous for its nightlife and is often called the city that never sleeps.
+The most famous clubs are Freestyler and Mr. Stefan Braun.
 However the clubs placed at the Sava and Danube rivers are becoming more and more popular.
 We’ll just mention some of them like Dragstor, Blaywatch and Acapulco.

-And the best for last are Serbian so-called „kafanas“ – bars where you can enjoy and have fun listening to traditional songs live.
-Visit Skadarlija, quarter of some famous kafanas.
+Serbian is also known for its “kafanas“ – bars where you can enjoy and have fun listening to traditional live music.
+Skadarlija has some famous kafanas.

-Skadarlija is also a great choice if you want to try delicious Serbian food.
+This area is also a great place to try delicious Serbian food.
 Visit the restaurant Tri Šešira (Three Hats) built in 1864.
 It’s a traditional restaurant that offers as much history as it does great food.
 Make sure to try some great steaks and unforgettable kaymak.

 Lake Bled really looks like something from fairy tales.
 Bled is a blue lake that is emerging from the Alps that are surrounding it.
-There is a picturesque church on an island right in the middle, and because of its beauty, Bled became a true gem of Slovenia and it’s main sight.
+There is a picturesque church on an island right in the middle of the lake, and because of its beauty, Bled became a true gem of Slovenia and its main tourist destination.

 Kavarna is a small port town, situated on the Black Sea to the Eastern and Southern sides.
 There are magnificent cliffs combined with relaxing beaches.
 Also, there are fissures and caves to be explored as well, but if you’re not up to it, you can simply enjoy the tranquil landscapes.